sfdc-ea-pmm/sfdc-ea-demo-templates/README.md

 # Einstein Analytics Demo Templates
 This repo contains the source for the Einstein Analytics Demo Templates.

-## Development Model
-Development and testing of the Einstein Analytics Assets should be done using scratch orgs with the repo acting as the source of truth.
-Once the code is finalized, it should be then either deployed into a Dev org for packaging or else where to be included as a greater deployment.

 ### Development Flow
 [Image]